 Skip to content

-An option --field-constraints converts all con* annotations to Field constraint options.
+The --field-constraints option converts all con* annotations (like conint, constr) to Field constraint options.

-Mypy may show error for con* annotations on fields.
-The option resolves the problem.
+Mypy may show errors for con* annotations on fields.
+The --field-constraints option resolves this problem by using standard Field() constraints instead.

 model.json